 For example – let’s say your ambition is to onboard new starters and get them up to speed with your IT systems.
 Gamification is ideal for this kind of process training that requires a lot of repeated interaction to make new knowledge stick.
 But as tempting as it may be to also include sections on say company values, keep your eyes on the IT systems competency prize.

-Take the time to consult with your key internal stakeholders and collectively decide on the behavioural needle that you want to move.
+Take the time to consult with your key internal stakeholders and collectively decide on the behavioral needle that you want to move.
 Keep a laser focus on the one or two key objectives of your training, and don’t allow for the dreaded ‘feature creep’ of adding too much of anything else.

 Your future self will thank you for it when you come to evaluate the program’s results in a few months’ time.